All information on this page is current as of June 6, 2021. As changes occur, this page will be updated to reflect the latest information.

 - A First Aid Kit will be available

-B. At this stage, we will only accommodate up to 25 people in the room.
+2. At this stage, we will accommodate up to 25 people in the room, while maintaining 6 feet distancing guidelines.
 This includes adults, leaders, workers, and children.

 - To maximize safe-distancing and efficient square footage usage, KidZone workers will direct children to their seats/places as they arrive.

 - Siblings may sit together.
-Children from separate housholds will be seated at least 6 feet apart from each other.
+Children from separate households will be seated at least 6 feet apart from each other.

-A. Children will stay in their “space” unless they need to use the restroom.
+1. Children will remain in their “space” unless they need to use the restroom.

-C. All workers are required to wear masks, except for the main teacher of each programming segment providing they maintain a hard-fast 12’ distance from all other workers and children.
+4. All non-vaccinated CMT workers are required to wear masks, except for the main teacher of each programming segment providing they maintain a hard-fast 12’ distance from all other workers and children.
 Areas of 12’ distance will be clearly marked for workers.
+Masks are optional, although recommended for all CMT workers who are fully vaccinated.

 - Typically, there will only be one puppeteer per week.